 Boston Marathon bombing survivors pen children's book

-BOSTON (AP) — A husband and wife who were injured in the Boston Marathon bombing are unveiling a new children's book they authored together.
+BOSTON (AP) — A husband and wife injured in the Boston Marathon bombing are unveiling a new children's book they authored.

 The story details the relationship between a disabled girl and her service dog.
 It's loosely based on Kensky's own service dog, named Rescue.